Veeva Unveils Vault CRM, Next Generation of CRM for Life Sciences

 Delivers significant innovations for the industry including AI-powered CRM Bot, integrated Service Center, and full functionality of Veeva CRM

-BARCELONA, Spain, May 2, 2023 /PRNewswire/ -- 2023 Veeva Commercial Summit, North America — In a showcase demo kicking off Veeva Commercial Summit to an audience of nearly 1,500 life science leaders today, Veeva Systems unveiled Vault CRM, the next generation of CRM for life sciences.
+PLEASANTON, Calif., May 2, 2023 /PRNewswire/ -- 2023 Veeva Commercial Summit, North America — In a showcase demo kicking off Veeva Commercial Summit to an audience of nearly 1,500 life science leaders today, Veeva Systems (NYSE: VEEV) unveiled Vault CRM, the next generation of CRM for life sciences.
 Built on the Veeva Vault Platform, Vault CRM has the full functionality of Veeva CRM and significant new innovations including two new applications: CRM Bot and Service Center.

 "We are excited to deliver the next generation of CRM for life sciences," said Veeva CEO Peter Gassner.
 "Vault CRM represents the most innovation ever from Veeva with an AI-powered CRM Bot, integrated call center, and the full functionality of Veeva CRM.
-With significant advances in CRM and data applications, Veeva Commercial Cloud provides the industry with a solution built for today's complex treatments and engagement models."
+With significant advances in CRM and the work we've done to modernize patient and prescriber data, Veeva Commercial Cloud provides the industry with a solution built for today's complex treatments and engagement models."

 All Veeva CLM and Veeva CRM Approved Email content will work seamlessly with Vault CRM and Vault CRM uses the same mobile and desktop applications as Veeva CRM.
 This approach ensures companies benefit from their current investments and future innovation since much of the migration can be automated and no retraining of end users is needed.